How to Choose a Conveyancer or Solicitor

-When buying or selling a property, you will need to find a licensed conveyancer or conveyancing solicitor to cover all the legal work during the process.
+When buying or selling a property, you will need to find a licensed conveyancer or conveyancing solicitor to take care of the legal side.
 They'll conduct all the necessary property searches and ensure that the sale is legally finalised.

-Choosing the right property conveyancer can make the whole process a lot simpler and can save you money in the long run.
-However, if you choose the wrong one, they could delay the entire process, adding costs to your bill and potentially causing the sale to fall through.
+Choosing the right conveyancer can make the whole process a lot simpler and can save you money in the long run.
+However, if you choose the wrong one, it could delay the conveyancing process, adding costs to your bill and potentially causing the sale to fall through.

 We’ve put together this guide covering everything you need to know about finding verified and licensed conveyancers or conveyancing solicitors to help you begin the process of buying or selling your house.